-CBNRM can also contribute to social cohesion, dialogue and reconciliation, where these are considered as an explicit outcome of the reintegration programme.
+CBNRM can contribute to social cohesion, dialogue and reconciliation, and can be considered as an explicit outcome of the reintegration programme, where relevant.
 To achieve this, DDR practitioners should analyse the following opportunities during the design phase:

-- Identification of shared natural resources, such as communal lands, water resources, or forests during the assessment phase, including analysis of which groups may be seen as the legitimate authorities and decision-makers over the particular resource. - Establishment of decision-making bodies to manage communal natural resources through participatory and inclusive processes, with the inclusion of women, youth, and

-- marginalized groups.
-Special attention paid to the safety of women and girls when accessing these resources. - Outreach to indigenous peoples and local communities, or other groups with local knowledge on natural resource management to inform the design of any interventions and integration of these groups for technical assistance or overall support to reintegration efforts. - At the outset of the DDR programme and during the assessment and analysis phases, identify locations or potential "hotspots" where natural resources may create tensions between groups, as well as opportunities for environmental cooperation and joint planning to complement and reinforce reconciliation and peacebuilding efforts. - Make dialogue and confidence-building between DDR participants and communities an integral part of environmental projects during reintegration. - Build reintegration options on existing community-based systems and traditions of natural resource management as potential sources for post-conflict peacebuilding, while working to ensure that they are broadly inclusive of different specific needs groups, including women, youth and persons with disabilities.
+- Identification of shared natural resources, such as communal lands, water resources, or forests during the assessment phase, including analysis of which groups may be seen as the legitimate authorities and decision-makers over a particular resource. - Establishment of decision-making bodies to manage communal natural resources through participatory and inclusive processes, with the inclusion of women, youth, and marginalized groups.
+Special attention paid to the safety of women and girls when accessing these resources. - Outreach to indigenous peoples and local communities, or other groups with local knowledge of natural resource management to inform the design of any interventions and integration of these groups for technical assistance or overall support to reintegration efforts. - Identification at the outset of the DDR programme and during the assessment and analysis phases of locations or potential hotspots where natural resources may create tensions between groups, as well as opportunities for environmental cooperation and joint planning to complement and reinforce reconciliation and peacebuilding efforts. - Incorporation of dialogue and confidence-building between DDR participants and communities as an integral part of environmental projects during reintegration. - Building of reintegration options on existing community-based systems and traditions of natural resource management as potential sources for post-conflict peacebuilding, while working to ensure that they are broadly inclusive of specific-needs groups, including women, youth and persons with disabilities.

-Due to their different roles and gendered divisions of labour, female and male community members may have different natural resource-related knowledge skills and needs that should be considered when planning and implementing CBNRM activities.
-Education and access to information is an essential component of community empowerment and CBNRM programmes.
-In terms of natural resources, this means that DDR practitioners should work to ensure that communities and specific needs groups are fully informed of the risks and opportunities related to the natural resources and environment in the areas where they live.
+Due to their different roles and gendered divisions of labour, female and male community members may have different natural resource-related knowledge, skills and needs that should be considered when planning and implementing CBNRM activities.
+Education and access to information are essential components of community empowerment and CBNRM programmes.
+This means that DDR practitioners should work to ensure that communities and specific-needs groups are fully informed of the risks and opportunities related to the natural resources and environment in the areas where they live.
 Providing communities with the tools and resources to manage natural resources can empower them to take ownership and to seek further engagement and accountability from the Government and private sector regarding natural resource management and governance.